 In some cases, all of this causes complications for buyers.
 For one, getting closing documents notarized in-person, a key part of the home buying process, can be difficult.
 In response, New Jersey Governor Phil Murphy signed an emergency law, New Jersey Assembly Bill 3909, allowing notaries and authorized officials to temporarily notarize documents remotely.

 For some this is incredibly convenient, so buyers will ask their real estate lawyer to ensure this remains an option.
 It's also crucial to remember legal conditions must be met for the notarization to be considered valid.
 This can be tricky because the process is still new.
 In many cases, a NJ real estate attorney can help ensure all closing documents are valid and submitted on time.

 Another issue to be on the lookout for is delays in the buying process.
 If you are planning to buy, it’s best to start working with a lender as soon as possible.
 With many employees working from home, everything from appraisals to closings are moving more slowly than usual.

 Additionally, if your purchase agreement requires the seller to make improvements to the property before a closing and there are delays, buyers will want to put a cap on how many days COVID-19 can delay work completion.
 In general, although purchase agreements do not typically include force majeure clauses, adding one could be a way to cover any scenarios where the pandemic could cause delays that would affect the contract.
-It’s best to work with a real estate broker and a lender earlier rather than later to ensure that your purchase agreement is sound.
+It’s best to work with a real estate broker and lender earlier rather than later to ensure your purchase agreement is sound.